Patrick van Aanholt: 2016–17 season

 On 13 August 2016, in the opening game of the season, Van Aanholt conceded an early penalty, as Sunderland fell to a 2–1 defeat at Manchester City.
-He scored his first goal of the season on 21 August 2016 in a 1–2 Premier League defeat to Middlesbrough On 1 October, he came off the bench to score a late equaliser in a 1–1 draw at home to West Brom.
+He scored his first goal of the season on 21 August 2016 in a 2–1 Premier League defeat to Middlesbrough On 1 October, he came off the bench to score a late equaliser in a 1–1 draw at home to West Brom.
 Van Aanholt scored his third goal of the season on 17 December to give Sunderland a 1–0 home win against Watford.

 Crystal Palace

 On 30 January 2017, it was confirmed that Van Aanholt had moved to Crystal Palace on a four-and-a-half-year deal for an initial fee of £9 million, rising to £14 million, rejoining his former Sunderland manager Sam Allardyce.
 He was given the number 3 shirt.
 Van Aanholt made his first appearance for Palace in a 2–0 win at Bournemouth on 31 January.
-His home debut, a 0–4 loss to former club Sunderland at Selhurst Park, came four days later.
+His home debut, a 4–0 loss to former club Sunderland at Selhurst Park, came four days later.

 On 25 February 2017, Van Aanholt scored his first goal for Crystal Palace in a 1–0 victory against relegation rivals Middlesbrough.

 On 24 August 2019, Van Aanholt scored a last minute winner against Manchester United in an away game which Crystal Palace won 2–1.
 Van Aanholt became the first away player to score a last minute winner at Old Trafford in the Premier League.

 On 16 July 2020, Van Aanholt suffered a dislocated shoulder while playing in a Premier League match against Manchester United.
 He received oxygen and was taken off of the pitch on a stretcher.
 The injury was expected to keep him out of action for up to two months and into the following season.
+Van Aanholt left Crystal Palace when his contract expired in the end of the 2020–21 season.